sf-wdi-22-23/modules-23/w02-working-with-objects/d1-dusk-functions/README.md

 		}]
 	};
 ```

+We already practiced something similar this morning, but it bears repeating.

 Exercise 1.
 Loop through Spanish and show us the letters

-Exercise 1.
+Exercise 2.
 Write a function languageBasics() that will take a language and a type and return a list stating the first, next and last values of the data requested

 ### Writing better Functions:

 We've talked about global versus local scope.
 Here it is again:
 ```
 // Block scope
 var inBlock = false;